hvianna/audioMotion.js/docs/settings.md

 ### ALPHA

-Toggle variable bar transparency - when active, the higher the bar amplitude the more opaque it is.
+Toggle dynamic bar transparency - when active, bars become more opaque as their amplitude increases.

 ### LUMI

-Toggle luminance bars - similar to ALPHA, but all analyzer bars are displayed at full-height *(no effect with RADIAL)*.
+Toggle luminance bars - similar to ALPHA, bars' opacity vary according to their level, but all bars are displayed at full height *(no effect with RADIAL)*.

 ### LEDS